Telegram-Mini-Apps/analytics/README.md

-# Miniappsanalytisc
+# Miniapps analytisc
 ### Version 0.0.1
-Mini apps analytics is an SDK that allows owners of Telegram web applications to receive analytics about consumer actions of their miniapp.
+Miniapps analytics is an SDK that allows owners of Telegram web applications to receive analytics about consumer actions of their miniapp.

 ## Installation
 1. Add the script tag to your html head